efifogel/sgal/README.md

 ## Compiling - current instructions

 You need to compile:
+1) Tools: bison - in branch
-1) Libs: gl2ps, SGAL, SCGAL, and SEGO
+2) Libs: gl2ps, SGAL, SCGAL, and SEGO
-2) Cmds: player
+3) Cmds: player

+1) Bison - first install automake, autopoint, & texinfo.
+Then, run ./bootstrap from the bison directory.
+Then the regular ./configure and make, make install.

 Set the following env. variables: